Midwifery Practice in Zones of Danger

 yevgeni mironov unsplash img

 In litigation, legal professionals are adept at revealing hospital department dysfunction through simple discovery, taking into account the tendencies toward negligence that reside in unhealthy cultures of care.
-Absence of hospital team training may, also, bolster a medical injury case and attorneys can pursue this approach in order to convince a jury of hospital negligence.
+Absence of hospital team training may also bolster a medical injury case, and attorneys can pursue this approach to convince a jury of hospital negligence.

 As midwives, if you find yourself in this type of environment, run-don't-walk to your next professional opportunity.
-Ugly cultures of care become embedded over time and rarely rehabilitate, in spite of recruitment and hiring campaigns for "best talent".
-If you cannot vacate such an environment, self-preservation and maintaining legal integrity may come with "rising above the stress" with self care, enhanced focus and dedication to your calling, change agency, and meticulous documentation of training shenanigans on and off the record.
+Ugly cultures of care become embedded over time and rarely rehabilitate, despite recruitment and hiring campaigns for the "best talent.”
+If you cannot vacate such an environment, self-preservation and maintaining legal integrity may require "rising above the stress" through self-care, enhanced focus, and dedication to your calling, as well as meticulous documentation of training activities, both on and off the record.

 1 Mitchell, P., Wynia, M., Golden, R., et.al.
 Core Principles & Values of Effective Team-Based Healthcare.
 Institute of Medicine OF THE NATIONAL ACADEMIES.
 October 2012.